-Approved seminars include everything from departmental seminar series, faculty candidate seminars and PhD and MS Thesis defenses, among other opportunities.
+Approved seminars include everything from departmental seminar series, faculty candidate seminars and PhD and MS thesis/dissertation defenses, among other opportunities.
 One such opportunity is the department's Distinguished Speaker Series where top researchers from other universities across the nation visit for a day and share knowledge and insights with CU Boulder students and faculty.

 The number of required seminars varies based on the degree a student is pursuing:

 Graduate students starting in fall 2019 or later must also complete MCEN 5208: Introduction to Research to complete the Research Development Requirement.
 This course provides a strong foundation in a variety of topics related to research that will prove valuable both as a student and professional, such as ethics in research, literature review and grant writing.
 For students who started in a term prior to fall 2019, this requirement may be fulfilled either by completion of MCEN 5208 or by completing 7 Professional Development Workshops (PDWs) on an ad hoc basis.